In Good Water: why drink tap water

-In 2017, for the ninth consecutive year, Hera published “In buone acque” [In Good Waters], its report on tap water.
-The report is still the first and only thematic report published in Italy on the topic of tap water and its benefits in both environmental and economic terms.
+In 2018, for the tenth consecutive year, Hera published the “In buone acque” (In Good Water) report, dedicated to telling users about the quality and transparency of the process that brings tap water into our homes every day.
+The report is still the first and only Italian report published on the subject of tap water and the benefits of drinking it instead of bottled water, in both environmental and economic terms.

-On the basis of the new data for 2016, it has once again shown that the mains water in the areas served by Hera is a good, convenient, widespread, safe and inexpensive resource, as well as being rich in trace elements and low in sodium, comparable in quality to the leading bottled waters on the market.
-Reassuring results, guaranteed by 2,400 analyses per day on tap water (carried out by Hera, by ASL – the local health authorities, and by Romagna Acque) proven by the fact that 99.9% of the checks carried out showed the water is compliant with the water quality standards set by law.
+On the basis of the new data for 2017, it has once again shown that the mains water in Hera’s service area is a good, convenient, widespread, safe and inexpensive resource, as well as being rich in trace elements and low in sodium, comparable in quality to the leading bottled waters on the market.
+Reassuring results, guaranteed by 2,800 analyses per day (including those done by the Local Healthcare Authorities) on tap water (carried out by Hera, by ASL – the local health authorities, and by Romagna Acque) proven by the fact that 99.9% of the checks carried out showed the water is compliant with the water quality standards set by law.

-The report, in a completely new layout compared to previous years and with extended contents in its online version, shows that besides being a sustainable choice for the environment, drinking tap water is also good for our customers’ wallets.
-In fact, tap water in the area served by Hera makes it possible to avoid the production, transport and disposal of almost 250 million plastic bottles that would fill over 3 million bins and to save on average up to Euro 270 per year, for a family of 3 people.
+The report, with extended contents in its online version, shows that besides being a safe choice for health and sustainable for the environment, drinking tap water is also good for our customers’ wallets.
+In fact, tap water in Hera’s service area makes it possible to avoid the production, transport and disposal of almost 250 million plastic bottles that would fill over 3 million bins and to save on average up to Euro 300 per year, for a family of 3 people.